Are you involved in a civil dispute?

 Disputes that can result in civil litigation are as follows:

-- Obtain an injunction to either prevent or require a person to perform an action
+- Injunctions to prevent a person from or require a person to perform an action

 - Compensation to recover losses